Karndean Flooring Cost

 What is Karndean flooring made of?

-Karndean is a type of vinyl floor which is typically made from polyvinyl chloride, pigments and calcium carbonate or limestone.
-It is also made up of four layers, which include two PVC backing layers, one clear PVC embossed layer, an HD photographic layer and a top coating made of polyurethane.
+Karndean is typically made from polyvinyl chloride, pigments and calcium carbonate or limestone.
+It is also made up of five layers, which include two PVC backing layers, one clear PVC embossed layer, an HD photographic layer and a top coating made of polyurethane.

 Should I choose Karndean?

-It is a cheaper solution to hardwoods.
-At about £35 – £75 per m², it is much less expensive, and it's very durable.
+It is a cheaper solution than hardwoods.
+At about £35 to £75 per m², it is much less expensive, and it's very durable.
 It also gives you the look and feel of new wood grain flooring at a much lower price.

 Can I custom fit it?